Gizmo-Studios/Flungus/README.md

 ## 🚩 Personal & Design Goals

-I am a big fan of multiplayer games and interested in the inner works, so together with my group we designed a fun **party game** with a big focus on playing against each other.
+I am a big fan of multiplayer games and interested in the inner workings, so together with my group we designed a fun **party game** with a big focus on playing against each other.
 I worked mainly on the **combat system** and **"feel"**.
-The player character is a little ghost that can choose between 1 of 3 weapons with different playstyle and aquires **perks** throughout the game.
+The player character is a little ghost that can choose between one of three weapons with different playstyle and acquires **perks** throughout the game.
 <p align="center"> <img  width="300"
 src="https://github.com/user-attachments/assets/b032e3d3-5e8e-4061-9e99-a73ba560d32c"/>
 </p>